artemis-yl/artemis-yl.github.io/_posts/2019-04-11-AccidentAnalysis.md

 ## Background Information <a name="2"></a>

-On July 5th, 2013, 10:50 pm: Montreal, Maine & Atlantic Railway (MMA) train parked on descending grade in Nantes, Québec.
+On July 5th, 2013, 10:50 pm:
+- a Montreal, Maine & Atlantic Railway (MMA) train is parked on descending grade (i.e. downward slope) in Nantes, Québec.

-The Train:
+The Situation with the Train:
 - 5 locomotives & 72 Class 111 Tanks cars
 - 7.7M L of petroleum crude oil
-- Traveling from New Town, North Dakota to Saint John, New Brunswick The Locomotive Engineer (LE)
+- Traveling from New Town, North Dakota to Saint John, New Brunswick

+What the Locomotive Engineer (LE) did:
-Common company practice: hand brakes on all locomotives + 2 additional cars Left lead locomotive running powered locomotive air brakes false impression of security
+- Common company practice: hand brakes on all locomotives + 2 additional cars
+- Left lead locomotive running powered locomotive air brakes -- false impression of security
-Railway rules: force of hand brakes alone hold train Contacted Rail Traffic Controller (RTC) in Farnham Québec: ‘train secure’ contacted RTC in Bangor, Maine supervised train east of Lac Mégantic
+- Railway rules: force of hand brakes alone hold train
+- Contacted Rail Traffic Controller (RTC) in Farnham Québec: ‘train secure’
+- contacted RTC in Bangor, Maine, which supervised trains east of Lac Mégantic

-Several mechanical issues with locomotive,
+Thre were several mechanical issues with locomotive:
-Black & white smoke from lead locomotive
+- Black & white smoke from lead locomotive
-Persisted from a series of non-standard repairs Expected to settle → LE & RTC decided to leave train until following morning, where replacement LE would continue journey.
+- Persisted from a series of non-standard repairs
+- Expected to settle → LE & RTC decided to leave train until following morning, where replacement LE would continue journey.

-Nantes Fire Department:
+Response from the Nantes Fire Department:
-911 emergency; fire on the lead locomotive shut off fuel supply to lead locomotive & turned electrical breakers off (followed railway guidelines) Surete de Québec (SQ) contacted Farnham RTC & sent track foreman to consult firefighters All individuals declared the train safe & left
+- 911 emergency; fire on the lead locomotive
+- shut off fuel supply to lead locomotive & turned electrical breakers off (followed railway guidelines)
+- Surete de Québec (SQ) contacted Farnham RTC & sent track foreman to consult firefighters
+- All individuals declared the train safe & left
-No power → air compressors shut down → air brakes began to leak, reducing retarding force 1 am: train rolled toward Lac Mégantic → top speed of 65 mph; Derailed at Centre town
+- No power → air compressors shut down → air brakes began to leak, reducing retarding force

+1 am: train rolled toward Lac Mégantic → top speed of 65 mph; Derailed at Centre town

 Results:
-63 cars derailed;
+- 63 cars derailed;
-6 million litres of crude oil spilt;
+- 6 million litres of crude oil spilt;
-Fire and explosion;
+- Fire and explosion;
-47 people killed;
+- 47 people killed;
-2000 more forced from homes;
+- 2000 more forced from homes;
-Downtown core destroyed;
+- Downtown core destroyed;
-Surrounding land & water contaminated;
+- Surrounding land & water contaminated;

 A coordinated emergency response helped to prevent further damage & loss.